bsgh1107/bsgh1107.github.io/_posts/2025-03-11-Dwarka-Somnath-Gujrat.markdown

 In the evening, we visited the Dwarka Sunset Point, Lighthouse, and Bhadkeshwar Mahadev Temple, all situated along the stunning Arabian Sea coastline.
 The charm of the Sunset Point, the Lighthouse, and the Bhadkeshwar Mahadev Temple made the experience even more unforgettable.
 It’s easy to lose track of time as you sit there, mesmerized by the endless waves of the Arabian Sea crashing against the concrete barriers along the shore.

-Later in the evening, we made our way to the Dwarkadish Temple, which is just about 1 km from the coastal attractions, to offer our prayers and seek blessings.
+Later in the evening, we made our way to the Dwarkadish Temple again, which is just about 1 km from the coastal attractions, to offer our prayers and seek blessings.
 ![Bhadkeshwar Mahadev](/assets/images/Bhadkeshwar.jpg)

 ![Dwarka View](/assets/images/Dwarka.jpg)